-DEC 10000 and VAX 10000 systems are designed for growth offering configuration flexibility, an outstanding I/O subsystem, and expansion capability in a multicabinet environment.
-The system can support many users in a time-sharing environment.
+The DEC 7000 AXP system and VAX 7000 systems are designed for growth offering configuration flexibility, an outstanding I/O subsystem, and expansion capability in a single or multicabinet environment.
+The DEC 7000 system or VAX 7000 system can support many users in a timesharing environment.
 These systems do the following:

-- Support the full range of system applications of OpenVMS Alpha AXP or OSF/1 for DEC 10000 systems and OpenVMS VAX for VAX 10000 systems - Allow for expansion of processors, memory, and I/O - Use a high-speed system interconnect bus (LSB bus) which has an effective bandwidth of 640 Mbytes/sec. - Support up to 14 Gbytes of physical memory - Provide self-contained uninterruptible power system (UPS) capability that supports the system in case of power failure - Perform automatic self-test on power-up, reset, reboot, or system initialization - Operate as a standalone system, a member of a cluster, or as a boot node of a local area cluster
+- Support the full range of system applications of OpenVMS Alpha AXP or OSF/1 for DEC 7000 systems and OpenVMS VAX for VAX 7000 systems - Allow for expansion of processors, memory, and I/O - Use a high-speed system interconnect bus (LSB bus), which has an effective bandwidth of 640 Mbytes/sec. - Support up to 3.5 Gbytes of physical memory - Provide optional self-contained uninterruptible power system (UPS) capability that supports the system in case of power failure - Perform automatic self-test on power-up, reset, reboot, or system initialization - Operate as a standalone system, a member of a cluster, or as a boot node of a local area cluster

-The chapter describes the system package and introduces the location of components in the cabinets-both front and rear views.
+The chapter describes the system package and introduces the location of components in the cabinet-both front and rear views.
 Sections include: